Basic Statistics: describing, modelling and reporting

 - To be able to describe the different types of data

-- To be able to do basic data exploration of a real dataset
+- To be able to do basic data exploration of a dataset

 - To be able to calculate descriptive statistics